w5xd/PacketThermostat/README.md

 be stored in the Arduino's EEPROM.
 Each mode also has a five character name, which it will display on the LCD when commanded into that mode.

+The sketch supports a safety shutdown feature that can be configured via its radio or serial port.
+It is independent of the mode settings listed above.
+The feature has a command to set a trigger temperature for the HVAC input temperature sensor.
+<i>When this trigger temperature is exceeded while the thermostat is in a heating mode, the furnace is shut down for a timed interval.</i>
+The PacketThermostatSettings application is an easy way to set up this feature.
+It sets the required parameters that configure this feature: the trigger temperature, the shutdown time, the thermostat signal combinations that indicate a heat mode, and the thermostat signals to turn off to shut down the furnace.